 History of Christmas Carols — What Makes the Songs Special?

-In the history of Christmas carols, some of the most well-known Christmas carol songs include Hark!
+Some of the most well-known Christmas carol songs include Hark!
 The Herald Angels Sing, Silent Night, O Little Town of Bethlehem, O Come, All Ye Faithful, and Joy to the World.

 The history of Christmas carols shows that what makes these carols special are the stirring melodies and the nostalgic lyrics that are inspiring and centered around the miraculous story of the birth of Jesus Christ and His message of humility, hope, and abundant joy.
 The history of Christmas carols indicates that many people stick to singing carols in the lead-up to Christmas and not all year around.